All Episodes

 Shoot, I brought it up.

-Um there's enough time and enough channels and enough websites and enough stations where there's room absolutely for everything.
+There's enough time and enough channels and enough websites and enough stations where there's room absolutely for everything.

 I mean, there totally is.

-I was like, okay, whatever.
+And I was like, okay, whatever.

 No.

-But it's not as though there is some enormous seething attention grabbing oxygen scarfing story that's not getting covered so that we can have long hours of here comes the hurricane stories.
+But it's not as though there is some enormous, seething, attention-grabbing, oxygen-scarfing story that's not getting covered so that we can have long hours of here comes the hurricane stories.

 But there's always other stuff you can go get.

-We are in let's drop down to Cookville, Tennessee.
+We are in, let's drop down to Cookville, Tennessee.

-Mike, hey, Mark Davis in for Rush.
+Mike, hey, Mark Davis in for Rush, how are you?

 Thanks, Mark, for taking my call.